You are interested in the wonderful art of lettering? Welcome to lettering.org – your ressource to learn hand lettering, brush lettering and more.

 - Start sooner than later.
 The best time is now!

-- Use the most basic tools to make your first experiences.
+- Use the most basic tools (or what you have at home) to make your first experiences.

 - Alway keep on creating and you will succeed!